 TMP Policy 1.1 - As development occurs in Urban Centres, fill in the grid with new streets, laneways and public pathways.
-This will build a more connected network that makes it easier for people to bike, walk and take transit, takes pressure off major arterials, and provides more access and public space for businesses (e.g., parking, deliveries, patios).

-TMP Policy 1.2 - Design the street network to consider the needs of people of all ages and abilities, including people with diverse abilities.
+TMP Policy 1.2 - Design the street network to consider the needs of people of all ages and abilities, including people with disabilities.

-Intersections are a cause of delay for all travel modes using the street network and in Urban Centres this can have the greatest impact on people walking and biking.
-Recognizing the importance of making walking and biking comfortable and convenient to accommodate growth in our Urban Centres, traffic signal operation should be optimized to prioritize people walking and biking.
+Intersections can cause delays for all travel modes using the street network.
+In Urban Centres this can have the greatest impact on people walking and biking.
+Recognizing the importance of making walking and biking comfortable and convenient to accommodate growth in our Urban Centres, traffic signal operation should be optimized to prioritize these modes.

-TMP Policy 1.3 - Prioritize pedestrian and cyclist movement at traffic signals in Urban Centres.
+TMP Policy 1.3 - Prioritize the movement of people walking and biking at traffic signals in Urban Centres.

 Create urban streets that are attractive to live, work and shop on (OCP Objective 4.17) In addition to moving people, streets in Urban Centres need to be comfortable places to live, work and shop.
-Demand from local businesses is growing for space along the curb for parking, drop-offs, deliveries, as well as for more patios and parklets.
+Urban Centres are busy places with lots of competing demands for street space for activities ranging from driving and parking, to walking, biking, or sitting at patios.

 The 2040 OCP introduces the concept of 'street character' that identifies the desired ground floor use (e.g., retail or residential) of buildings in Urban Centres.
 The design of the street itself will also be important and will need to consider many factors.
+For example, wider sidewalks and on-street parking are critical on retail streets, though sometimes restaurants can repurpose on-street parking as seating areas.
+High streets, such as Bernard Avenue, are the focal points of Urban Centres and each one will require careful consideration of their unique context.